NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 1. Click “Download” to install the TestFlight application.

 1. After installation, open the application.
 A TestFlight app notification appears asking for permission to send notifications.
-Click “Allow” to receive notifications about app updates.
+Click “Allow” to receive notifications about application updates.

 1. On the “Welcome” screen, click the “Continue” button.
-You can now install the Woof mobile app.
+You can now install the Woof mobile application.
 Follow the link below: https://testflight.apple.com/join/mGNJXIwt

-1. The invitation screen for the Woof app will appear with a description of the app.
+1. The invitation screen for the Woof application will appear with a description of the application.
 Click “Accept” to accept the invitation to our beta testing program.

 1. After accepting the invitation, click “Install” to install the Woof application.